mixmastamyk/tconf/readme.rst

 .. ~ foo

-- Annotations are required when complex, compound value types are needed, as defined with the stdlib ``typing`` module.
+- Annotations become necessary for validation when complex, compound *value* types are needed, as defined with the stdlib ``typing`` module.

-.. ~ - ?
-Compound types should be encoded in strings with Python syntax if you'd like
+- Compound types may be encoded in strings with Python syntax.
-  .. ~ them decoded automatically.
-  .. ~ Otherwise, pass them as strings and decode them yourself.
+  Otherwise, pass them as strings and decode them yourself.

-  .. ~ - If you're using an already typed (via syntax) file format such as JSON,
+  - If you're using an already typed (via syntax) file format such as JSON, it isn't necessary, rather spread the data structure out as normal.
-    .. ~ don't do this,
-    .. ~ rather spread the data structure out as normal.

 - Annotations may also support kwargs for an ArgumentParser, see below.